 My first vivid memory of racism is within my own family.
 In some Hispanic cultures, you may hear normalized phrases like “hay que mejorar la raza” which translates to “you have to improve the race,” while it can be said jokingly, the connotation with it is that you “improve” the race by making it whiter.
 When I understood that, I spoke about it with my immediate family first.
 One of the great things about my American side is that it facilitated that conversation as calling out racist ideas is more commonly accepted.
 On my Hispanic side, racism becomes harder to see because we’re all so mixed.
 But there’s a latent and often explicit nature to racist ideas through normalized phrases.
 For me, it’s essential to think and speak up about these things.

 What has worked for me while interacting with any culture, at work or otherwise, is to ask for clarification, respectfully and tactfully, when statements come across as ambiguous.
-I’m cognizant that we all don’t have the same cultural background and, often times, people are just perpetuating generalized, outdated memes.
+I’m cognizant that we all don’t have the same cultural background and, oftentimes, people are just perpetuating generalized, outdated memes.
 In thinking about this, I take the optimistic route and assume most people aren’t being malicious.
-My hope is that through engagement and conversation more people are open to speak on these issues and receive any challenging ideas with curiosity, contemplation, and kindness.
+My hope is that through engagement and conversation, more people are open to speaking on these issues and receiving any challenging ideas with curiosity, contemplation, and kindness.

 “On my Hispanic side, racism becomes harder to see because we’re all so mixed.
 But there’s a latent and often explicit nature to racist ideas through normalized phrases.
 For me, it’s essential to think and speak up about these things.“

 My Identity and Pride